mm1art/public-prompts/README.md

-# public-prompts
+# Public instruction repository
-my public prompts with a microsoft copilot focus
+This is my public prompt and instruction set repository with a focus on Microsoft Copilot.

-## whats in here
+## What to do?
-my public facing prompts that you can copy and paste into Copilot. i will label the prompt as to which application it can be run from.
+Copy and paste the text from the MD files into Copilot and follow any instructions in the associated README files.